evanabaddon/resto-pos-filament/wa-gateway/README.md

 - **QR Code not showing?** Check if `npm start` is running without errors.
 - **Messages not appearing in Chat?** Check Laravel logs (`storage/logs/laravel.log`) for Webhook errors.
+- **Avatar 404 Error?** This is **NORMAL**.
+It means the contact has no profile picture or their privacy settings block it.
+The frontend will automatically show initials instead.